-In coming to St. Mary’s this summer, David is so glad to be returning home.
+In coming to St. Mary’s in July 2018, David was so glad to be returning home.
 He is a life-long Episcopalian having been baptized at St. Mary’s Episcopal Church in Tacoma, Washington just before Lent in 1959.
 Very shortly after, his family moved to Richmond where for many years they were members of the Church of the Redeemer in its old location on Chippenham Road.

 David is a graduate of the University of Tennessee (’81, go Vols!) where he received a BA in Theatre and later earned his MFA at VCU (’87, also in Theatre).
 Before entering ordained ministry, David worked as a professional actor in New York and in regional theatre for some eight years.
 He and his wife Emily met at VCU (while working on a production of The Merchant of Venice) and were married in 1989.
 Emily and David have two sons, John and Ben.
 John is 26 and this past summer was married (to the wonderful Karina!) in Germany.
 They now live in Dusseldorf.
 Ben is 23 and lives in Richmond where he is studying video-gaming design and production.
 Emily and David live not far from the church with their wonderful golden-doodle, Jack, and their two cats, Joseph and Sarah.